BM-Boris/rodin/README.md

 ## **Rodin: Metabolomics Data Analysis Toolkit**
 [![DOI](https://img.shields.io/badge/DOI-10.1093%2Fbioadv%2Fvbaf088-blue.svg)](https://doi.org/10.1093/bioadv/vbaf088)

-_Rodin_ is a Python library specifically designed for the comprehensive processing and analysis of metabolomics data.
+_Rodin_ is a Python library specifically designed for the comprehensive processing and analysis of metabolomics data and other omics data.
 It is a class-methods based toolkit, facilitating a range of tasks from basic data manipulation to advanced statistical evaluations, visualization, and metabolic pathway analysis.

 Now, most of its functionality is available in the Web App at https://rodin-meta.com.

 ### **Features**

-- **Efficient Data Handling**: Streamlined manipulation and transformation of metabolomics data.
+- **Efficient Data Handling**: Streamlined manipulation and transformation of metabolomics data and other omics.
 - **Robust Statistical Analysis**: Includes ANOVA, t-tests, and more.
 - **Machine Learning Methods**: Random Forest, Logistic and Linear regressions.
 - **Advanced Dimensionality Reduction**: Techniques like PCA, t-SNE, UMAP.